Grey belt holds potential for 800,000 new homes for social housing sector

 Feb, 10 2025

-The latest research by planning and development consultancy, Ceres Property, suggests that Labour’s introduction of the grey belt could help bring a significant boost to social housing stock levels across England, with the potential for some 800,000 more homes to be delivered to the social housing sector.
+The latest research by planning and development consultancy Ceres Property reveals that Labour’s introduction of the grey belt could significantly boost social housing stock across England.
+The analysis suggests the grey belt could enable delivery of around 800,000 additional homes to the social housing sector.

-Ceres Property looked at the market split in delivery between private enterprise and social housing, before utilising data on the potential number of new homes that could be delivered via the grey belt, to reveal the potential boost to the social housing sector as a result of grey belt building.*
+Ceres Property examined the current market split between private enterprise and social housing delivery.
+Using data on the potential number of homes that could be built on grey belt land, the team calculated the likely impact on social housing provision.*

-Figures show that, across England, the grey belt has the potential to deliver over 3.4m new homes to the property market.
+Figures show that the grey belt could deliver over 3.4 million new homes to the property market nationwide.

-When the same ratio of housing delivery is applied to the housebuilding potential held within the grey belt, it shows 801,404 new homes could be delivered to the social housing sector.
+Applying this ratio to the grey belt’s housing potential indicates that 801,404 new homes could be delivered to the social housing sector.

 John McLarty, Managing Partner at Ceres Property, commented:

-“Since Labour first produced its manifesto, it’s been clear that they intend to bring a dramatic degree of change to the property market and the creation of the grey belt has been the first step in doing so.
+*”Since Labour first produced its manifesto, it’s been clear they intend to bring dramatic change to the property market, and creating the grey belt is the first step.

-As a nation, we need to build more homes and the designation of grey belt land has unlocked a huge degree of potential in allowing us to meet the required targets.
-However, we mustn’t forget the importance of social housing when it comes to the balance of new homes being built and, as our research shows, the development of the grey belt could help us make significant headway.
+As a nation, we need to build more homes, and designating grey belt land unlocks huge potential to meet housing targets.
+But we must not overlook the importance of social housing in this mix.
+Our research shows grey belt development could make significant progress in this area.

-Of course, the creation of the grey belt is one thing, but the next phase is to consider how these homes will be physically delivered and proper execution will be critically important when doing so.
+Of course, creating the grey belt is only the beginning.
+The next challenge is delivering these homes effectively, and execution will be critical.

-For now, I’m sure many will be encouraged by these numbers, and what they could mean for social support across England.”
+For now, these numbers should encourage many, given what they could mean for social support across England.”*

 Data Tables and Sources